 Light can also be provided artificially with lights.
 LED lights are brighter and whiter than fluorescent lights.
 Special red and blue LED lights are even better.

 When you water, give plants enough water each time so some drains out of the pot.
 This insures that all of the soil is wet.
 However, some soil will shrink as it dries and pull away from the pot so the water drains out of the pot immediately without wetting the soil.
-If this happens, give the plant several small waterings until the soil swells and is thoroughly wet.
+If this happens, place the pot in a sink and let a thin stream of water run until the soil is thoroughly wet.
+Or, give the plant several small waterings until the soil swells and is thoroughly wet.

 Do not let plants sit in a saucer of water.
 Watering will flush excess salt out of the soil, but the salt will be pulled back into the soil unless the saucer is emptied.
 Excess salt causes salt burn which is a browning of the tips and edges of the leaves.
 Also, the soil may stay wet too long if the pot is sitting in water.
 For plants which need high humidity, such as gardenia, fill the saucer with rocks to keep the pot above the water level.

 Let the plant tell you when to water again.
 Frequency of watering will change according to changing growth rates, light, temperatures and air movement.
-A few plants like to be consistently moist so they do not mind being watered every day or two, but most plants do best if the soil is allowed to dry out between waterings.
-If the soil is wet all of the time, many plants, especially figs, loose lots of their leaves and may develop root rot.
+A few plants like to be consistently moist so they do not mind being watered every day or two, but most plants do best if the top one inch of soil is allowed to dry out between waterings.
+A few plants, such as figs, do better if the top two inches of soil dry out before watering.
+If the soil is wet all of the time, many plants, especially figs, lose lots of their leaves and might develop root rot.
 Also, fungus gnats are kept under control by letting the soil dry out.
-If a house plant takes more than two weeks to dry out, try planting some additional plants in the pot.
+If a house plant takes more than two weeks to dry out, try planting some additional plants in the pot so it needs watering about once a week.

 Here are four ways to tell when the soil is dry enough to water.
 Lift the pot to see how heavy it is.
 Look at the drainage hole to see if the soil is dry.
 Push a finger into the soil to check for moisture.
 Push a water meter into the soil to check the moisture level.
 The water meter is the best method.
 It should come with a list of plants and how dry each likes to be before watering.
 Be sure to push the tip of the water meter to a point halfway between the top and bottom of the soil to get an accurate measurement.

 Fertilize regularly with a water soluble or a slow release fertilizer.
 Several companies make water soluble fertilizers that work well.
 Osmocote makes several slow release formulas.
 Organic fertilizers are naturally slow release.
 Foliage plants need mainly nitrogen.
-Flowering plants need nitrogen and and a smaller amount of phosphorus.
+Flowering plants need nitrogen and a smaller amount of phosphorus.
+Bone meal is the best fertilizer for slow release phosphorus.
 I do not recommend fertilizer sticks because they put too much fertilizer at one spot.

 Check plants every week for insects and diseases.
 The most common disease is root rot from the soil being wet all of the time.
 The only effective treatment is to let the soil dry out between waterings.
 Leaf spots, molds and mildews are less likely if the leaves are kept dry or dry quickly.
 Spider mites are a problem on many plants, especially palms.
 Watch for off-color leaves and fine webbing.
 Scale and mealybugs are also common.
 For small numbers, apply rubbing alcohol with a cotton swab, or a fine oil spray gives good control without poisonous fumes.